kunukn/ackordion/README.md

 # features
 * Small library - JS is 5kb minified and CSS is 1kb minified
 * CSS max-height transition on dynamically calculated height value
-* Clean simple html structure with minimum CSS class usage
+* Simple html structure with minimum CSS class usage
 * Max-height is dynamically set and reset to auto after the animation
 * Tabbing is supported
+* Accessibility friendly, a11y
 * Vanilla JS
 * Multiple accordions supported

 # supported browsers

-requestAnimationFrame, transitionend event, css max-height transition and Ecmascript 5 are required.
+requestAnimationFrame (rAF), transitionend event, css max-height transition and Ecmascript 5 are required.
 Browsers which supports those should be fine.
+If needed the code can be refactored to excluded usage of rAF and transitionend.

 * Chrome - latest 5 versions
 * Firefox - latest 5 versions